ably/ably-ruby/README.md

 ### Introduction

-Unlike the Realtime API, all calls are synchronous and are not run within an [EventMachine](https://github.com/eventmachine/eventmachine) [reactor](https://github.com/eventmachine/eventmachine/wiki/General-Introduction).
+Unlike the Realtime API, all calls are synchronous and are not run within [EventMachine](https://github.com/eventmachine/eventmachine).

 All examples assume a client and/or channel has been created as follows: